Lady Lambert's Adventures

 “No, not that.
 She is so wholesome, and she bursts with vitality.
 I would like to know her better.”

 A maid came to pick up the laundry, but that was handled by Millicent, and the two young women explored the vicinity of the hotel.
 Boston was a bustling city and the shops were stocked almost as well as London's shops.
-In a bookstore, Ellen found two illustrated books about American plants and herbs which she purchased for Lucy.
+In a bookstore, Ellen found two illustrated books about American plants and herbs that she purchased for Lucy.
 Whilst they strolled along the streets, they suddenly saw a man they had never met the like of.
 His skin looked like the skin of a sailor, a deep mahogany brown, but it was his features that made him stand out.
 High cheekbones and a narrow nose, dark brown eyes and thin lips set him apart from the surrounding people.
 He noticed the two young women who stared at him, and a look of annoyance crept into his face.
 Ellen noticed that, and she was embarrassed.
 She walked up to the man.

 “Please excuse my impoliteness, Sir!
 Are you what they call a Red Indian?”